 “At-will” and “right to work” are terms you frequently hear in connection with employment in the state of Florida, and a lot of people tend to think of them interchangeably.
 However, they have both different meanings and very different implications for employees.

-Florida Is an “At-Will” State
+Is Florida an “At-Will” State?

 Unfortunately, the converse is also true.
 You can be terminated without cause — because, for instance, your employer wants to hire someone with more experience — and typically you would have no legal recourse against them.

 Every state in the U.S., with the exception of Montana, is an “at-will” state.
 In Florida, “at-will” is the default employment status.
 However, there are ways employees can negotiate a contract upon being hired to provide some protections.
 An employment contract can be modified to protect an employee from being terminated without cause, either on a case-by-case basis or through the results of collective bargaining.
 If you signed a contract upon being hired, pull it out and review the document.
 There may be clauses regarding specific conditions under which you can be fired.
 If you are fired for a reason not identified in that contract, you may have a legal case against your employer.
 Termination for discriminatory reasons is illegal.
 You are protected by anti-discrimination laws if you were fired because of your race, gender, disability, or pregnancy, for example.
 There are other instances of workplace discrimination that impact wrongful termination of employees.

 Here are key elements of the definition to remember: